eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 {{< figure library="true" src="remote-plugin/sequence/Remote_Sequence_SyncNode_API.svg" title="" >}}

-In a context with several server instances, a mechanism must be implemented to ensure that all messages containing information about a `serverNodeId` are routed to the server associated with a `KeypleServerSyncNode` node having the `serverNodeId`.
+In a context with several server instances, a mechanism must be implemented to ensure that all messages containing information about a `serverNodeId` are routed to the server associated with a `SyncNodeServer` node having the `serverNodeId`.

 ### Asynchronous